JFeez/taxes-for-tutors/README.md

 choosen by the government, so there's not much you can do about it's functional form.

-The main ways to get more take home pay:
+The traditional ways to make more money, as taught on cable news stations:

   * Increase Revenues - I've met several PhD students that under-price their services, eg $20/hour.
 In a world where my guitar teacher wants $30/30m and literally the only things he can do are smoke weed and shred, technical people should be taking the realities of the market into account.
-Don't fall for their sob story about how they just need a C to graduate, but they really can't go more than $30/hr.
+Don't fall for their sob story about how they just need a C to graduate and their cat is about to die, but they really couldn't go higher than $13/hr.
   * Cut expenses - If a skype call works just as well driving over and paying
     $14 to park, skype away.

-The other big one is:
+The other big one is much less exciting:

 ### Accurately Reporting Expenses

-You are spending a lot on your business, whether you are accounting for it or not.
-You should not be paying taxes on expenses; this is America, dammit.
+You are spending a lot on your business, whether you are accounting for it or not. *You should not be paying taxes on legitimate business expenses*; this is America, dammit.

 For example, to teach online, you need at a minimum: